mikeyfarina/Sampler/README.md

 Working: pass local audio file into loadAudioFile("../local/path") and sound will play on every pad each time it is clicked

-To-Do: -figure out how to assign a specifc pad a specific sound

------then, allow user to upload each pads sound through a button on pad
+To-Do: -allow user to upload each pads sound through a button on pad

--when pad is clicked open second area containing different effects that can be added to each sample
+--------when pad is clicked open second area containing different effects that can be added to each sample

-- volume, delay, reverb, eq, pitch?,
+----------- volume, delay, reverb, eq, pitch?

 ...